Suit Warehouse: Synopsis

-Darryl Philbin (Craig Robinson) is off to Philadelphia to interview at Jim Halpert's (John Krasinski) new company, Athlead, and Pam Halpert (Jenna Fischer) decides to come along, since office manager Andy Bernard (Ed Helms) is still not back from his sailboat excursion.
-She asks Erin Hannon (Ellie Kemper) to take care of a shipment of pens while she is gone.
+Darryl Philbin is off to Philadelphia to interview at Jim Halpert's new company, Athlead, and Pam Halpert decides to come along, since office manager Andy Bernard is still not back from his sailboat excursion.
+She asks Erin Hannon to take care of a shipment of pens while she is gone.
 Pam's lack of specific instructions leaves Erin in a state of indecision over whether she should put the pens away once they arrive.
 She eventually decides to put them away for fear of being called lazy, but as she does so the other office workers teasingly accuse her of trying to take over Pam's job of office administrator in her absence.
 Overwhelmed, Erin puts the pens back in the shipping box.

 On the drive to Athlead, Darryl opens up to Pam that he is worried about the interview, having had bad experience with interviews.
 At Jim's new company, Pam gives Darryl a thumbs up as he heads into the interview room, and then is chatted up by an employee who says "Jim speaks about you all the time" and we "can't wait for you to move here."
 The thought of moving to Philadelphia disturbs her.
 Meanwhile, Darryl initially fumbles his interview due to nerves and feelings of inadequacy, but everyone else helps calm him down, and he makes a strong reversal.
 Darryl concludes the interview by attempting to shoot a basket with the room's sports decorations, but instead knocks a light fixture into the fish tank, electrocuting all the fish.
 Pam commiserates with Darryl over this embarrassing misstep.
 Jim returns to inform Darryl that although he will have to pay for the fish, he has the job.
 During the drive home, Darryl gushes over his new job and the chance to live in Philadelphia while Pam worries about where she and her family will be in the future.